w-j-gannon/LIRI-bot/README.md

 ## Do What It Says
-This command will read a command and query from a text file and then return from the correct API
+This will read a command and query from a text file and then return from the correct API.

 ![do what](https://github.com/w-j-gannon/LIRI-bot/blob/master/images/do-what.PNG)